2016 Checking Account Cost Comparison Report

 |Navy Federal Credit Union e-Checking||Online||N/A||$0.00||N/A||$87.00||N/A|

-In this study we analyzed checking accounts with an online application component for 30 of the largest US consumer-facing banks based on total asset volume, as reported by the FDIC, plus 5 of the largest credit unions.
-Where institutions offered multiple checking accounts, we reviewed all relevant accounts and presented the costs of the most affordable one for each scenario that also met the following criteria:
+In this study we analyzed checking accounts with an online application component for 30 of the largest consumer-facing U.S. banks in terms of total asset volume, as reported by the FDIC, plus 5 of the largest credit unions.
+Where institutions offered multiple checking accounts, we reviewed all relevant accounts and presented the costs of the most affordable option for each scenario, assuming it met the following criteria:

 a.)
 Must be available to all consumers (must not require a minimum opening deposit over $2,500, or be for students or seniors only)

 b.)
-Must provide all of the services (including check writing) that would be necessary to meet the transactions of each scenario
+Must provide all of the services (including check writing) that would be necessary to meet the needs of each scenario

-It is possible that consumers with usage patterns similar to those in our scenarios would benefit from alternative account offerings, or by combining overdraft protection with a line of credit or a linked savings account at many of the institutions reviewed.
-This year, we also decided to analyze alternative checking accounts (accounts that do not allow check writing or decline overdraft transactions) in order to show consumers how they could cut on their expenses if they are willing to give up on some of the features offered by traditional check accounts.
+It is possible that consumers with usage patterns similar to those in our scenarios would benefit from alternative account offerings, or by combining overdraft protection with either a line of credit or a linked savings account at many of the institutions reviewed.
+We therefore decided to add alternative checking accounts (accounts that do not allow check writing or decline overdraft transactions) to the mix this year in order to show how consumers can reduce the cost of everyday banking if they are willing to forgo some of the features offered by traditional check accounts.

 Usage Patterns for Consumer Profiles